 When there is a transfer in football, and especially of a big name, the first thing any fan wants to know is the amount of money involved in the move.
 However, often the fee is described as 'undisclosed', leaving fans in the dark as to the actual fee changing hands.

 In 2013, the Premier League website had published that only five of the 115 permanent transfers (not counting free transfers) were disclosed with any official figure.

-When such a term is used, it is difficult to assess whether it is a 'bargain' or a 'bust' for either parties.
-Moreover, a journalist's report may feel incomplete without the monetary details of the transfer.
+When such a term is used, it is difficult to assess whether it is truly a 'bargain' or a 'bust' for either parties.

 So why is this 'undisclosed fee' term used?
-GOAL looks at the meaning and reasons.
+GOAL explores the meaning and reasons.